jrrewers/amplify-large-prod-build/README.md

 # NgTest

-This project was created to reproduce many files in prouction build issue with AWS Amplify.
+This project was created to reproduce many files issue in prouction build issue with AWS Amplify.

 Steps to reproduce:
 1. Create new project: